EmilioG1/whiteboarding-practice/whiteboard.md

 take a string, split it, loop through to see how many occurences of each element maybe take out duplicates and put in another array? add a counter...

+Prompt 4
+## Checking for Uniqueness
+* Write an algorithm that determines whether all the elements in a string are unique.
+You may not convert the string into an array or use array methods to solve this problem.
+The algorithm should return a boolean.

+Example
+Input: "hello"

+Output: false

+Input: "copyright"

+Output: true

+take a string, cant turn it into array! includes can be used for strings for loop through the string initialize empty string if statement inside for loop if new string includes element in old string === false... add element to new string in separate if statement -> if string === new string then its true
+    since only the characters that don't repeat are added to the new string else its false... since any characters that match already added elements wont be included thus it won't match